bravech/writeups-and-files/README.md

 # writeups-and-files
-Place to put my writeups and solve scripts for future reference.
+Place to put my writeups and solve scripts for future reference and to delete them off my computer.